Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Reality conditions

 \begin{rem} The $2^g$ collections $\I$ of $g$ branch points defined by Proposition~\ref{P:Radius} correspond to the half-periods $\Omega_{\I}$ such that

 The equality follows from the solution of the Jacobi inversion problem given by \eqref{EnC22g1}.
-Note, if $\mathcal{V}$ remains real, but not all non-zero branch points are complex conjugate, then \eqref{HPwp} does not hold, and so the property \eqref{hm1Rel} fails. \end{rem}
+Taking into account that $\gamma_{-1} \,{=}\, {-}\sfb \wp_{1,2g-1}(u)$, we see that $\Omega_{\I}$ defined in \eqref{HPwp} comply with \eqref{su2Cond} and, therefore, belong to the required path in $\Jac(\mathcal{V})$.
+Note that if $\mathcal{V}$ remains real but not all non-zero branch points are complex conjugates, then \eqref{SqLambda4g} and also \eqref{HPwp} do not hold; consequently, property \eqref{su2Cond} fails on the affine subspaces \eqref{AffSubSp} with half-period shifts. \end{rem}